MBtech/white-paper/book-ratings.md

 19. Dodger (by Terry Pratchett): 7/10
 20. Born a crime (by Trevor Noah): 7/10
 21. The Long Earth (by Terry Pratchett and Stephen Baxter): 8/10
+22. Harry Potter Series (by J.K.
+Rowling): 8/10
+23. Lord of the Rings Series (by J.R.R Tolkien): 8/10

 <div class="pagination">
   {% if site.owner.linkedin %}